What caused Tuesday’s fatal helicopter crash? We asked an expert - NewsBreak

 But Cambre also says there could have been other factors.
 He says that too often pilots feel pressured to get passengers where they need to go.
 In Tuesday’s case, the pilot was on his way to pickup some people who were waiting at Lakefront Airport.
 Cambre says that sometimes pilots make dangerous decisions in the name of getting the job done.

 “It’s called land and live.
-In other words, when you run into a fog bank, there’s questions on if you should turn back or keep going through it,” he said.NASA probe ‘touches’ the sun for the first time, dives into atmosphere
+In other words, when you run into a fog bank, there’s questions on if you should turn back or keep going through it,” he said.Entergy: Power fully restored in Kenner and Metairie after helicopter crash

 The aircraft was a Bell 407, a popular and workhorse of a helicopter.
 Cambre said that it could carry 6 or 7 people as well as their cargo while flying for more than two hours.